LuxMiranda/luxmiranda.github.io/c_recipes.md

 Delicious seitan with an excellent texture.

+_"This is plausibly meat!" -- Noted Carnivore Ammon Hepworth_

+When breaded with panko and served with golden curry sauce and broccoli over rice, this seitan is a remarkable emulation of Wagamam's "Vegatsu"

 **Makes**: 1 loaf

 **Ingredients**:
-* 2 cups wheat gluten
+* 240 g (2 cups) vital wheat gluten
-* 1 cup nutritional yeast flakes
+* 82 g (1 cup) nutritional yeast flakes
-* 1 tsp cumin
+* 5 mL (1 tsp) cumin
-* 1 tbsp garlic powder
+* 15 mL (1 Tbsp) garlic powder
-* 1 tbsp onion powder
+* 15 mL (1 Tbsp) onion powder
-* 1 tsp smoked paprika
+* 5 mL (1 tsp) smoked paprika
-* 1 1/2 tsp sage or thyme
+* 7.5 mL (1.5 tsp) sage or thyme
-* 1 1/2 cups "better than boullion" vegetable broth
+* 350 mL (1.5 cups) vegan broth (I recommend "Better than Bullion")
-* 1/2 cup water
+* 120 mL (0.5 cups) water
-* 1/8 cup ketchup
+* 30 mL (2 Tbsp) ketchup
-* 2 tbsp soy sauce
+* 30 mL (2 Tbsp) Kikkoman soy sauce (there is no good substitute for Kikkoman available in most western grocery stores, just get it)
-* 2 tbsp olive oil
+* 30 mL (2 Tbsp) olive oil

 **Directions**:
-1. Preheat oven to 325 degrees Fahrenheit
+1. Preheat oven to 165°C (325°F)
 2. Mix all dry ingredients in a large bowl.
-3. In a seperate second bowl, combine wet ingredients and mix well.
+3. In a separate second bowl, combine wet ingredients and mix well.
 4. Slowly incorporate the wet mix into the dry mix into a dough
 5. Turn dough out onto a flat, sterile surface and knead for several minutes
 6. Shape dough into a loaf and wrap in aluminum foil